weinitor/Kinegami/README.md

 This work was supported by the Army Research Office under the SLICE Multidisciplinary University Research Initiatives Program award under Grant \#W911NF1810327, and in part by the National Science Foundation under Grant \#1845339.

 ## License
 This code is released using the Penn Software License.
-Please refer to `LICENSE.txt` for details.
+Please refer to `LICENSE.md` for details.